Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 **We don’t accept formulae without homepages!**

+SSL/TLS (https) homepage is preferred, if one is available.

 Homebrew now has a description field (`desc`).
 Try and summarize this from the homepage.

 ## Check the build system